GLOSSARY @F-L-O-W

 scaffolding

-a way of distributing work in a project we undertake.
-Once
+– the word names a way of distributing work in a project we

-we know the “programming language” of our core
+undertake.
+Once we know the “programming language” of our core

-predispositions and the requirements of a goal-state we
+predispositions and the requirements of a goal-state we are attempting

-are attempting to achieve, we can assign to ourselves the
+to achieve, we can assign to ourselves the project tasks aligned with

-capability and provide a supportive scaffolding for our
+our intrinsic motivation and capability and provide a supportive

-intrinsic motivation and capability are aligned with the
+whose intrinsic motivation and capability are aligned with the

-requirements of the goal-state in a way that complements
+requirements of the goal-state in a way that complements ours.
+This

-ours.
-This process of reaching out for various forms of
+process of reaching out for various forms of scaffolding is a key to

 self-awareness

-– In Emotional Intelligence theory, self-awareness is
+– In Emotional Intelligence theory, self-awareness is defined as knowing

-defined as knowing your emotions and their effects.
+your emotions and their effects.
+Self-awareness capability depends in

-predispositions which may not be present in those who
+part on genetic predispositions which may not be present in those who

-share the deficits of the “mechanistic cognition”
+share the deficits of the “mechanistic cognition” characteristic of the

-therefore depends on self-knowledge derived from an array
+Asperger’s-autism spectrum.
+FL therefore depends on self-knowledge

-of assessment instruments and coaching conversations,
+derived from an array of assessment instruments and coaching

-opening to ways in which the deficits of self-awareness
+conversations, opening to ways in which the deficits of self-awareness

 can be overcome by forms of support scaffolding.
-Emotional
+Emotional Intelligence,

-Self-Management, Social Intelligence, SQ.
-Also:
+EQ, Relationship Management, Self-Management, Social Intelligence, SQ.

 self-management

-– In Emotional Intelligence theory, self-management
+– In Emotional Intelligence theory, self-management includes knowing how

-disruptive impulses in check, being flexible and
+to manage tour emotions, keep disruptive impulses in check, being

-comfortable with new ideas.
+flexible and comfortable with new ideas.
 Emotional Intelligence, EQ,

-Relationship Management Self-Awareness, Social Awareness,
+Relationship Management Self-Awareness, Social Awareness, Social

-Social Intelligence, SQ.
-Also: Mechanistic Cognition,
+Intelligence, SQ.
+Also: Mechanistic Cognition, Mentalistic Cognition.

 self-regulation

-– the process of setting goals for oneself and then
+– the process of setting goals for oneself and then monitoring and

-monitoring and evaluating progress
+evaluating progress

 serialist